ShinobuAmasaki/ShinobuAmasaki.github.io/src/items/literal-optimized-forgex.md

 ### Command-line Tool

-Although not mentioned in the previous article, since version 3.1 the development process has required additional tools.
+Although not mentioned in the previous article, since v3.1 the development process has required additional tools.
-Starting with version 3.2 a command line tool was introduced that can be used to test and benchmark Forgex.
+Starting with v3.2 a command line tool was introduced that can be used to test and benchmark Forgex.
 This application uses both Forgex's internal modules and APIs to provide step-by-step information on how the AST, NFA and DFA are generated from the pattern, along with approximate execution time and memory consumption.

 For example, to perform the matching discussed in the previous section, run the following command: